 however, I prefer shortbread, especially as a I now posses a

-You won't be able to tell the difference between the
+person).
+You won't be able to tell the difference between

-amount of sherry really does make a difference.
-One more
+small amount of sherry really does make a difference.
+One

-thing: though it looks complex, this recipe is actually pretty
+more thing: though it looks complex, this recipe is actually

-quick and easy; provided you leave enough time to let it cool
+pretty quick and easy; provided you leave enough time to let it

-(an hour would do) before dessert time you can make it during
+cool (an hour would do) before dessert time you can make it

-Sufficient for four brim-full ramikins of chocolate pot.
+Sufficient for four brim-full ramekins of chocolate pot.